Trump, Obama, and Biden Lead Politicians From Both Sides of the Aisle Paying Tribute to John McCain

 “America and Freedom have lost one of her greatest champions,” South Carolina Sen. Lindsey Graham, who was famously close with McCain, wrote on Twitter.
 “And I’ve lost one of my dearest friends and mentor.”

-McCain announced he was stopping medical treatment for glioblastoma his brain cancer on Friday, a little more than a year after he revealed the diagnosis.
+McCain announced he was stopping medical treatment for his brain cancer on Friday, a little more than a year after he revealed he was diagnosed with glioblastoma.
 He passed away less than 48 hours later, surrounded by his wife Cindy and his family.

 Within an hour of his office’s announcement that McCain had died, tributes began pouring in from his Senate colleagues, recollections that not only reflected on the late Senator’s career, but touched on what he meant to them personally.